-Established in 1934, the San Francisco VA Medical Center (SFVAMC) has a long history of conducting cutting edge research, establishing innovative medical programs, and providing compassionate care to Veterans.
-The Medical Center has 104 operating beds and a 120-bed Community Living Center.
-Primary and mental health care is provided at outpatient clinics in: Clearlake, Santa Rosa, Eureka, Ukiah, and San Bruno.
+The San Francisco VA Health Care System is a comprehensive network that provides health services to Veterans through the San Francisco VA Medical Center (SFVAMC) and six community-based outpatient clinics in Santa Rosa, Eureka, Ukiah, Clearlake, San Bruno and downtown San Francisco.
+It has a long history of conducting cutting-edge research, establishing innovative medical programs, and providing compassionate care to Veterans.
+SFVAMC has 124 operating beds and a 120-bed Community Living Center.
 There is a specialized homeless Veterans clinic in downtown San Francisco.

-The Medical Center has been affiliated with the University of California, San Francisco (UCSF), School of Medicine for more than 50 years.
+SFVAMC has been affiliated with the University of California, San Francisco (UCSF), School of Medicine for over 50 years.
 All physicians are jointly recruited by SFVAMC and UCSF School of Medicine.
-SFVAMC has 189.2 residency and fellow positions and 40 allied health professionals.
-Annually, more than 700 UCSF trainees from 36 programs rotate through the Medical Center.